-An adult with an impairment or a disability may or may not identify themselves/be identified as a vulnerable adult.
+In recent years there has been a marked shift away from using the term 'vulnerable' to describe adults potentially at risk from harm or abuse.
+An adult with an impairment or a disability may or may not identify themselves/be identified as an adult 'at risk' or vulnerable.